Ion 1.1 modules

 Every module definition has a spec version that determines the syntax and semantics of the module body.
 A module’s spec version is expressed in terms of a specific Ion version; the meaning of the module is as defined by that version of the Ion specification.

-The spec version for an encoding module is implicitly derived from the Ion version of its containing segment.
+The spec version for a local module is inherited from its parent scope, which may be the stream itself.
 The spec version for a shared module is denoted via a required annotation.
-The spec version of an inner module is always the same as its containing module.
 The spec version of a system module is the Ion version in which it was specified.

 To ensure that all consumers of a module can properly understand it, a module can only import shared modules defined with the same or earlier spec version.